Just Fontaine, who scored 13 goals at 1958 World Cup, dies - WHIZ News

 In addition to his feats with the national team, Fontaine won the French league title four times, the French Cup and reached the final of the 1959 European Cup during his club career with USM Casablanca, Nice and Reims.

-After he retired, Fontaine briefly coached France’s national team and then coached Luchon, Paris Saint-Germain, Toulouse and the Moroccan national team.
+After he retired, Fontaine co-founded France’s players’ union and served as chairman for a few years.
+He also briefly coached France’s national team before stints with Luchon, Paris Saint-Germain, Toulouse and the Moroccan national team.

+“A French football icon has passed, and Paris Saint-Germain would like to pay tribute to the man who led them to the first division some 50 years ago,” PSG said in a statement, referring to Fontaine guiding the club to the top league after a playoff win in 1974.

 The French soccer federation said tributes to Fontaine will take place across France this weekend with a “minute of homage” that will also be observed on Wednesday before French Cup games at Toulouse, Marseille and Nantes.